Finger-painting with yogurt,

 make some that only cut paper, not hair or clothes, if you think that's an issue.)

 and glue stick.
-Own "worksheets" at

 the pre-K level matching, coloring, etc - there's lots of printable stuff on the